 We tend to use patterns to help us recognise things as diverse as migration, seasons, crop cycles, stock and share prices, rhythm and bpm, music, clothes, travel, festivals, meals, traffic, weather, sleep and waking cycles and psychological patterns marking the stages of life we all pass through.
 There are a possibly a million more patterns of life that I will have missed.

 As a counsellor the pattern of therapy I find, is similar to that of a story, there usually is a beginning, a middle and an end.
 At times the beginning and ending can happen in a single appointment.
-Caleb Carr’s Kreizler series I am intrigued to start reading, as it has inspired the Alienist TV series.
+Caleb Carr’s Kreizler series I am intrigued to start reading, as it has inspired the Alienist Netflix series.
 Usually the book is read first then I watch the adaptation later.
 Here I am able to witness a break in my own pattern of behaviour.

 On a common level we interpret a number of cues to inform ourselves about our lives that include; faces, sounds, smells, tastes, all call upon our ability to make use of a range of stimuli.
 A face that smiles we could view as friendly, a loud screech of tyres helps us recognise that something on wheels either was braking or accelerating, pleasant aromas of food or scents could alert us to a range of pleasing experiences someone may soon have.
 We recognise these as a result of experiencing them before and unconsciously process and store them.
 Once recalled, through action or thought we pattern match and behave almost automatically, almost without thought.

 Pattern recognition is a way of interpreting information to support our understanding of what is likely to occur.
 My fascination with simply being aware of patterns enables me to make more informed choices.
 To make use of the patterns mentioned what would it be like to become a detective/scientist/artist for a while, curious enough to find out the patterns that involve your life and make sense and meaning from them.